Food pantry launches online ordering system

 Through the system, clients are able to select items such as fruit and juices, vegetables, protein and dairy, ready-to-eat items, grains and cereal, baking, snacks, condiments, special dietary items, pet supplies, household supplies, health and hygiene products, baby food and supplies, and other miscellaneous items.

-Prior to incorporating this online ordering system into the fabric of how the food pantry functions on a daily basis, The Open Door provided bags of pre-selected groceries for clients in response to the pandemic.
+Before the development of the online ordering system, The Open Door provided bags of pre-selected groceries for clients in response to the pandemic.
 The bags were delivered curbside and ended up helping the food pantry reach more people.

-At the height of the pandemic, The Open Door met a 40% increase in need for food resources.
+At the height of the pandemic, The Open Door met a 40% increase in need for food.

 LaFontaine noted that while the curbside model was necessary to feed more people, it left shoppers with less of a personal choice.

-She said that during the pandemic, many people ordered their groceries online as a way to stay safe while shopping for necessary food items.
+She said that during the pandemic, many people ordered their groceries online as a way to stay safe.

 “To offer that to our clients returns the power of choice and mirrors the way that we all get food,” LaFontaine added.